Electoral Backgrounder - polling place and other offences

 Compulsory enrolment s.
 101

-2. A person is guilty of an offence if the person fails to update their enrolment address after living at a new address for a period of one month.
+2. A person commits an offence if the person fails to update their enrolment address after living at a new address for a period of one month.

 Obligations of persons present when pre-poll vote cast s.
 200K